nazmul34/StackEdit/1279 - Graph Coloring.md

    *free element = n - number of pivot element*

    in the RREF matrix.
 Pivot element have only one solution.But free element can have infinity number of solution.
-Here number of color is K, so each free element can have K kind of solution and over all K^
+Here number of color is K, so each free element can have K kind of solution and overall   *K^( free elment )*  solution.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxODU3OTMzLC0xOTE2OTk3NDM5LC00MT
+eyJoaXN0b3J5IjpbMTQ3MTg0NDM2MCwtMTkxNjk5NzQzOSwtND
-g2NDYzNDAsODQyMTg4NTEyXX0=
+E4NjQ2MzQwLDg0MjE4ODUxMl19
 -->